 The third meeting house in town, our Center Meeting House, was built at its present location in 1832.
 The record books have been lost, but we have a few scraps of evidence that shows it is likely that the financing followed the model of the South Meeting House.
 The proprietors, called the First Toleration Society, asked the town for land on which to build the meeting house.
 This fact is documented in the minutes of the town meeting on October 22, 1831, which state, “Voted that the Selectmen lease a part of the common land lying at the South End of Sunnepy Lake in Fishersfield to the Religious Toleration Society so called.”

-These men of the First Toleration Society were apparently prosperous, having chosen a design for the meeting house by the well known architect, Asher Benjamin.
-In addition, they hired experienced craftsmen to erect the structure and craft the finish details.
+A design for the Meeting House was chosen from a style book of designs by the well known architect, Asher Benjamin.
+Experienced craftsmen were hired to erect the structure and craft the finish details.
 James L. Garvin, State Architectural Historian, studied the Center Meeting House in May 2006.
 In his report he wrote, “Despite its architectural conservatism, the Newbury building displays excellent workmanship.
 [The interior architectural features] display virtuosity in design and execution.
 The pulpit exhibits especially fine craftsmanship and detailing. …the Newbury Center Meeting House is a skillfully designed and built but conservative example of a rural church building.”

 The Reversed Pulpit